Zurtar/mental-health-management/README.md

 ### Option 1: Using the APK

 If you already have android device that meets the requirements you can directly install the APK onto the phone without additional tools or setup.
+The APK can be found under [releases](https://github.com/Zurtar/mental-health-management/releases)

 ##### Enabling Unknown App Installation
 Note: You must have the option "Install unknown apps" enabled for the browser you are downloading the APK in, on the **phone**.